Rick Shenkman's Media AppearancesHistorians/History

 WLRN -- NPR Miami (3-2-16)

 How does a figure such as Donald Trump emerge to become the favorite for a Presidential nomination?
 Many people are bewildered by it, but obviously, others find him stirringly brash.
-Wednesday’s looks into some evolutionary factors which shape our allegiances, with journalist and History News Network founder,.
-He’s written,
+Wednesday’s Topical Currents looks into some evolutionary factors which shape our allegiances, with journalist and History News Network founder, Rick Shenkman.
+He’s written, POLITICAL ANIMALS: How Our Stone-Age Brain Gets in the Way of Smart Politics.

 Interviewed About Trump by Yomiuri, Japan's Largest Newspaper (2-25-16)